-- Terms and Conditions of Contract (opens new window) - UCEM Academic and General Regulations for Students (opens new window) - UCEM Code of Practice Programme Planning, Monitoring and Evaluation (opens new window) - UCEM Refund and Compensation Policy (opens new window)
+- Terms and Conditions of Contract - UCEM Academic and General Regulations for Students - UCEM Code of Practice Programme Monitoring, Amendment, Review and Discontinuation - UCEM Refund and Compensation Policy

 All documents are published on the UCEM website.

 You are advised to read the relevant section of these documents alongside the Student Protection Plan.